LensPlaysGames/LensorOS/README.md

 `make` \
 `make bootloader`

+NOTE: One only needs to run `make` for the bootloader once. \
+Following that, simply using the `bootloader` target will be sufficient to build the bootloader.

 Next, `cd` to the `kernel` directory of the repository.

 To build the kernel, run the following: \